sfmb-mx/RepData_PeerAssessment1/reports/PA1_template.md

 medianLabel <- paste("Median =", newMedianTotalStepsPerDay, sep = " ")
 ```

-### Answer: The mean total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup>.
-And the median total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup>.
-And the values are very close each other respectively, the impact of the substitution is minimal. ###
+The mean of the total number of the steps taken each day is 1.0766189 &times; 10<sup>4</sup>.

 The histogram si showed below,